rShetty/pencil/resiliency-in-ds.md

 ### In Conclusion:

-Though following some of these patterns will help you acheive resiliency, these are no silver bullet.
+Though following some of these patterns will help us acheive resiliency, these are no silver bullet.
 Systems do fail, and the sad truth is we have to deal with these failures.
-These patterns if excercised can help us achieve significant uptime on services.
+These patterns if excercised can help us achieve significant uptime/availability on our services.

-We have to `Design our systems for failure`.
+To be resilient, we have to `Design our systems for failure`.

 #### References: